Saturday, November 19, 2022

 Instead of those "tourist traps", we guided her to create a list of places that local Manhattanites go: the West Village, SoHo, Public Library on Fifth Ave., Metropolitan Museum, the free museum at the Fashion Institute of Technology, several amazing eateries, and Riverside Park (safer than Central Park in the current crime-wave that remains unstopped by the uncaring-yet-overpaid NYC police).
 She was thrilled with gratitude!
 Speaking to Lewis, she was "honored" to meet a true born-and-bred Manhattanite.
 Manhattan has a residential population of 1.6 million people, and one million commuters enter it every weekday.
 Yet, few people are born and grow-up in Manhattan.
 People like Lewis are rarities.
 The woman said that he also exemplified how Germans imagine a New Yorker to be: urbane, stylish, witty, cultural-minded, and friendly.
 (She will be disappointed when she gets there).

-Having seen hundreds of tourists, she gave us an honest compliment that we were the nicest and most-candid ones that she met—especially from the USA.
+Having seen hundreds of tourists, the woman gave us an honest compliment that we were the nicest and most-candid ones that she met—especially from the USA.
 We are often told that we possess more authentic niceness than most Americans, our "sparkle of being interested" in people doesn't fade quickly, and we actually do what we say we will do.

 Riding the wood-paneled escalators up to the top level, we admired more advent calendars and salivated from the aromas of fresh cooking.